 Most known species are predators preying on insects and other spiders, although a few large species also take birds, lizards and fish.
 They use a wide range of strategies to capture prey; trapping it in sticky webs, lassoing it with sticky bolas, mimicking the prey to avoid detection, or running it down.
 Spiders’ guts are too narrow to take solids, so they liquefy their food by flooding it with digestive enzymes and grind it with the bases of their pedipalps, as they do not have true jaws.

 How Do Spiders Get in Your Home?

-Some spiders are dormant during the winter months, waking in the spring hungry and looking for prey.
-They get into your home via open, poorly screened windows and doors and will find the smallest cracks and gaps around door and window frames.
-They can also enter your home or business unintentionally when you bring in boxes or outdoor items.
+Some spiders are dormant during the winter months, waking in the spring hungry and looking for prey and food sources.
+They get into your home via open, poorly screened windows, doors, air vents and will find the smallest crack and crevices around door and window frames.
+Spiders prefer areas that are messy and undisturbed, which is why dark basements and garages are often homes to spiders.

 How To Get Rid Of Spiders

 Home remedies can discourage spiders, but if you are continually finding multiple spiders or webs in your home, you may have an infestation.

 Spiders with long legs are able to keep their bodies off the service and any mouth contact they do make is with their pedipalp appendages that never touch the ground.
 Because of this, there is very little chance of a pesticide working simply from a spider coming into contact with it, as spiders need to get directly hit by the chemical.
 That being said, spraying is also not effective for killing spiders.